WIMEX Group: Subsidies

 In 2017, the investigative journalism organisation Correctiv published research on how many subsidies WIMEX receives through its various subsidiaries and then cross-referenced the findings with data on pollutant emissions from the farms.
 Correctiv criticized that WIMEX receives public subsidies in large amounts, but at the same time harms the common good in the form of factory farming as well as environmental pollution.

 In 2018, Der Spiegel reported that WIMEX had received around €275,000 in EU agricultural subsidies the year before and criticized the fact that the payment of the money was not linked to environmental or animal welfare requirements and that WIMEX did not have to pay anything back despite documented misconduct.

 Landgrabbing

 According to the Johann Heinrich von Thünen Institute, WIMEX is one of the major investors in the agricultural land market in the new states.
 The Arbeitsgemeinschaft bäuerliche Landwirtschaft criticized the actions of WIMEX and other investors as East German land grabbing.
 The yearbook critical farming report (Kritischer Agrarbericht) registered WIMEX in a list of agro-industrial large-scale landowners that would destroy many times more farm jobs and endanger agricultural structures.

 Food waste

 WIMEX has been accused of food waste in vegetable production by local residents.
 Truckloads of fresh vegetables were dumped and plowed under in the fields instead of being marketed or given to those in need.
-WIMEX defended the practice by saying that it would be nothing unusual and resulted from high specificaions by the purchasing retail chains.
+WIMEX defended the practice by saying that it would be nothing unusual and resulted from high specifications by the purchasing retail chains.